 It’s best to only make small adjustments and then test your projector screen for correct length.

 I found that 1/2 turn will make around 1 inch of screen travel.
 That’s about it.
 Outdoor roller blinds and window shutters usually have the same motor.
 They are very common and usually very reliable.
-Just don’t get them wet or put any extra load on them. they should last many years.
+Just don’t get them wet or put any extra load on them, so that they will last many years.